 Ph.D. in Coastal Engineering M. Eng in Water Resources Engineering B. Sc in Oceanography/Physics

-When they arrived in the U.S., they began to realize that they didn’t know this society.
-I am not familiar with its cultural context or how to make a job in this country.
-He searched the net and sent his resume to companies but never got any feedback, or they said he was over-qualified for the position.
+When they arrived in the U.S., they realized the challenges were greater than they had anticipated.
+To Dang searched the web and sent his resume to companies but never got any feedback, or heard that he was over-qualified for the position.
 "The problem is not just the money.
 I want to contribute.
 In my country I used to work, sometimes, 18 hours a day.
 I did not know how to not work now!" he recalled.
 He decided to work at a travel agency as a Tour Guide to pay for food and rent.
 He found Upwardly Global through his friend.

 One month before he joined Upwardly Global, in June 2010, To Dang sent in an application for his dream job as a coastal scientist with a company called ESA-PWA, but he never received a response.
 A few months later he saw the position was still on their website and he resend his new resume and cover letter.
 After a week, they invited him for an interview and after three more interviews, they offered To Dang the job.